Wodnick scores the golden goal to lead Gophers to semifinals

 The Gophers sweep the weekend with wins over Purdue and Indiana

 Freshman Rachel McCloskey broke Auburn's 300 minute shut out streak with a goal in the 33rd minute

 Stiever and Kolander score goals in the Gophers 3-2 loss

-Has appeared in all thirteen of the Gophers' eighteengames as a freshman One of three Gophers to score two goals during the Gophers 10-0
+Has appeared in fifteen of the Gophers' twenty-one games as a freshman One of three Gophers to score two goals during the Gophers 10-0

 The only Wisconsin native to join the Gophers this upcoming season, Sydney Squires makes her way to Minneapolis from Hudson High School.
 Squires played at St. Croix Academy where she helped her team earn a Minnesota State Cup Championship in 2013 as well as a MRL championship in 2012 and a Disney Showcase Championship in 2013.
 Not only did Squires have a successful club soccer career, she was also a gifted hockey and tennis student-athlete at Hudson.
 She was a four-time letterwinner and a four-time All-Conference and All-State honorable mention.
 She also earned three letters in tennis where she was named to the All-Conference team and made it to the state tournament her junior and senior years.
 She plans to major in business or marketing at the University of Minnesota.